AUSTIN, Texas — On Saturday, Austinites got the chance to see updated renderings of the proposed “cap-and-stitch” project on Interstate 35.

 Supporters say the goal of TxDOT’s overall project is to improve traffic and connect East and West Austin.
 Opponents worry the expansion will displace more than 100 homes and businesses.

-“I think it’s the biggest disaster Austin has ever faced,” Sinclair Black, co-founder of Reconnect Austin, at Saturday’s event.
+“I think it’s the biggest disaster Austin has ever faced,” Sinclair Black, co-founder of Reconnect Austin, said at Saturday’s event.

 Black believes improving I-35 starts with burying the highway through the city’s core.